josepcrespo/nodejs-realtime-rest-api/README.md

 $ npm run publish-coverage
 ```

-or, alternatively using **Docker**, start the projet's Docker containers if not running yet:
+or, alternatively using **Docker**, start the project's Docker containers if not running yet:

 ```bash
 $ docker-compose up